etienne-monier/inpystem/docs/source/user/getting_started.rst

 .. _sec-result-data:

-The result is pystem data
+The result is inpystem data
 -------------------------

-As explained previously, the pystem data is the combination of a :class:`~.signals.Scan` object and an HyperSpy data.
+As explained previously, the inpystem data is the combination of a :class:`~.signals.Scan` object and an HyperSpy data.
 Two classes are proposed to the user:

 * :class:`~.signals.Stem2D` for 2D data,
 * :class:`~.signals.Stem2D` for 3D data.